 The classrooms follow a school-wide curriculum developed by our teaching team.
 We believe that scaffolding students' learning year to year will lead our students to dive deeper into concepts and understanding.
+Each classroom focuses themes surrounding the four units of learning: How We Live, Where We Live, How Things Work, and How Things Grow.
 As children transition between each classroom, their learning picks up where it left off; teachers are constantly communicating and tailoring the curriculum to meet the individual needs of our students.
 It is necessary to take the whole child into account when planning a developmentally appropriate curriculum that will nurture the children's growth and development.
 All aspects of a toddler's day are considered curriculum.
 Children at this age gain an immense amount of information through self-care, music, art, movement, language and interaction with those around them.
 With this in mind, our daily routine encompasses all these topics for their continued growth.
 Toddlers need an opportunity to make choices and to say "no"; this gives the children a feeling of independence and also gives them opportunities to become problem-solvers.
 However, the safety of the child and those around them always takes precedence.